| | | | | | |

 What Toppings Are Used in Dahi Puri Chaat Bombs?
 Let’s Talk About It!

 Dahi puri (and chaat in general) is all about the toppings.
 The puri shells and spiced potato filling eaten alone would be delicious, but lacking in any depth or complexity.
-Once you add on all the different chutneys, sauces, and garnishes though … the recipe transforms into an explosion of flavors.
+Once you add on all the different chutneys, sauces, and garnishes though … the recipe transforms into an explosion of flavours.

-• Tamarind Chutney: Tamarind chutney is full of sophisticated flavors.
+• Tamarind Chutney: Tamarind chutney is full of sophisticated flavours.
 Tamarind itself is sour and tangy, but the balance of seasoning creates a sour, sweet, and sour sauce.
 Again, it can be homemade or bought premade from the refrigerated section of your local Indian store.

-• Sweet Yogurt: The thick, creamy yogurt is whisked with sugar and thinned out with milk or water, then ladled over the puri.
+• Sweet Yogurt: The thick, creamy yoghurt is whisked with sugar and thinned out with milk or water, then ladled over the puri.
 It adds a cool, refreshing taste to the chaat that makes it perfect for summer.

 • Nylon Sev: Sev are crispy chickpea-flour noodles essential for Indian street food.
 I highly recommend nylon sev (ultra-thin) for this recipe, but any will do.
 Making nylon sev at home is a little tricky, but it can be purchased too.